Innovations in Science

 Climate-responsive marine conservation: Our team is leading research to discover where marine species are migrating, now and in future, due to climate change.
 This information is vital for identifying which areas of the ocean are critical for establishing climate-smart marine protected areas — giving marine species refuge in a rapidly changing environment.

-Expand planet-positive economies
+Expand nature-positive economies

 Mapping and valuing critical natural assets: The natural resources that provide benefits to people — known as “natural capital” — are often undervalued by individuals, companies and governments that rely on them.
 We are leading efforts to help countries locate and quantify these benefits in order to promote their conservation and sustainable use.
 Created using remote-sensing data generated by NASA’s fleet of Earth-observing satellites, “Ecosystem Extent Maps” are helping to quantify the economic benefits of countries' natural resources and the services they provide to people — an important step towards including nature in national accounting systems, alongside other measures of economic activity.